eventespresso/event-espresso-core/docs/B--Automated-Testing/writing-automated-tests-for-ee-plugins.md

  $addon_loader->init();
 ```

 That's it!
-The `EventEspresso\tests\includes\AddonLoader` class will take care of all the bootstrapping needed for your add-on against the installed version of Event Espresso.
+The `EspressoTests\phpunit\includes\AddonLoader` class will take care of all the bootstrapping needed for your add-on against the installed version of Event Espresso.
 If you namespace your unit tests and you aren't doing any custom registering of autoloaders for the namespaces (via composer or some other method), this class also exposes a helper for registering a Psr4 Autoloader for your namespace.
 Something like this (after the call to `$addon_loader->init()`:

 ```php
 $addon_loader->registerPsr4Path(